csc-training/summerschool/application-design/docs/01_design_choices.md

     - Libraries
         - Numerical (BLAS, solvers,...)
         - I/O
+        - Parallelisation
-        - Parallelization
+        - Profiling/monitoring
 </div>

 <div class=column>

 - Caveats:
     - Is the lib still supported/updated?
-    - Do you trust the source, is it widely used
+    - Do you trust the source, is it widely used?
-    - Is there documentation
+    - Is there documentation?
-    - Does it support all the features
+    - Does it support all the features, can you extend it if needed?
 </div>

 # Code design: development tools